tier4/caret_doc/docs/visualization/period/index.md

 ![callback_period_time_line](../../imgs/callback_period_time_line.png)

 The horizontal axis means time, labeled as `Time [s]`. `xaxis_type` argument is prepared to select index of x-axis among Linux system time, [ROS simulation time](../../recording/sim_time.md), and 0-based ordering.
 One of `'system_time'`, `'sim_time'` and `'index'` is chosen as `xaxis_type` though `'system_time'` is the default value.
-The vertical axis means period of callback execution, labeled as `Period [ms]`.
+The vertical axis means period of callback start, labeled as `Period [ms]`.
 It is plotted per sample.

 ## Communication

 `Plot.create_period_timeseries_plot(communications: Collection[Communication])` is helpful if you want to see that communication period is stable or not.
-For premise knowledge of communications, see [Premise of communication](../communication/premise_of_communication.md).
+Here, CARET takes into account communication when both transmission and reception on a message are performed successfully without being lost.
+See [Premise of communication](../premise_of_communication.md) for more details.

 ```python
 ### Timestamp tables